 I wrote a blog post a few years ago on How We’re Overcoming The Challenges of Working Remotely, but we’ve made some adjustments since then so I figured it was time for an update.
-There’s a worksheet at the bottom of the blog post you can download to help you make your transition to remote.

 I’ve also included a summary of the apps we use for collaborating.

 - Fewer sick days because people don’t spread colds and flus as easily

 - More flexibility with scheduling